Sentinelmir/Boardgames_project/README.md

 # Boardgame World

-Boardgame World is a small Django web application for cataloging board games, writing reviews, and grouping games into curated collections.
+Boardgame World is a small Django web application for cataloging board games, writing reviews, and organizing games into curated collections.

+The project was created as a study project for practicing Django models, views, forms, templates, and PostgreSQL integration.
-The idea for the project comes from my personal interest in board games.
-I wanted to build a simple and cozy place where different games can be added, described, reviewed, and organized by theme.
+The idea comes from a personal interest in board games and the desire to build a simple place where games can be stored, explored, and reviewed.

 ## Features